Seby Zavala Preview, Player Props: Diamondbacks vs. Mets

-The Arizona Diamondbacks and Seby Zavala (.250 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jose Quintana and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+On Tuesday, Seby Zavala (.276 on-base percentage in past 10 games, 54 points above season-long percentage) and the Arizona Diamondbacks face the New York Mets, whose starting pitcher will be Jose Butto.
+First pitch is at 7:10 PM ET.

-He strung together two hits (going 2-for-3 with an RBI) in his most recent appearance against the Cubs.
+He had two hits (going 2-for-3) in his most recent game against the Mets.

 Seby Zavala Game Info & Props vs. the Mets